simon-ament/Study/content/🏗️ Software-Architektur/05_patterns.md

 ![[Pasted image 20250207114306.png|500]]

-1. The `Component` interface describes operations that are common the both simple and complex elements of the tree
+1. The `Component` interface describes operations that are common to both simple and complex elements of the tree
 2. The `Leaf` is a basic element of a tree that doesn't have sub-elements
 	- Usually, leaf components end up doing most of the real work, since they don't have anyone to delegate the work to
 3. The `Composite` (aka *container*) is an element that has sub-elements: leaves or other containers.
 It delegates work to them using the component interface and then processes and returns a final result